top of page

 Most recently, a galley area with a slide-out stove and a proper fresh water installation with electric pump has been completed too.

-Deck-side, new spinlocks for the main and genoa halyards have been sited on the mast and the boat has been rigged for downwind sailing with a lovely gold-coloured spinnaker, so far, not used!
+Deck-side, new spinlocks for the main and genoa halyards have been sited on the mast and the boat has been rigged for downwind sailing with a lovely gold-coloured spinnaker, although to date, it has remained in its bag :-/

-Sailing expeditions have still been modest - conditions have to be right for solo-sailing - and to date, a trip further afield in The Solent to include a night aboard remains on the wish-list.
+Sailing expeditions have still been modest - conditions have to be right for solo-sailing - with a trip further afield in The Solent to include a night aboard remains on the wish-list.
 Hopefully, next season.

 Solo-sailing on an ideal, September morning